lopezmontes/GenoMus/specs/GenoMus_grammar_specifications.md

 ## Encoding-decoding

 ### Decoded genotype
 ### Encoded genotype

+An encoded genotype is an unidimensional array of normalized values from interval [0, 1].
+The enconding version is intended to be an abstract numeric equivalent to the decoded genotype.
+The purpose of encoding is the have a representation of compositional procedures convenient to different machine learning techniques, such as evolutionary algorithms or neural nets.

 |  type                                | identifier | value                  | example encoded &rightarrow; decoded
 | ------------------------------------ | ---------- | ---------------------- | ------------------------------------
 | leaf <sub>normalized parameter</sub> | 0          | parameter              | `[0, 0.3]` &rightarrow; `"0.3"`